kevinolega/callcentertrainingtips/_posts/2016-11-28-missed-opportunities.md

 This happened multiple times.

-As a result she was afraid because management might change their mind and conclude that her promotion was undeserved and that I am more qualified and will take her job.
+As a result, she was afraid because management might change their mind and conclude that her promotion was undeserved and that I am more qualified and will take her job.

 To prevent that, every time a client calls and looks for me she tells them that I’m out of the office and will take the message on my behalf.